With year-round sunshine, Gran Canaria is hard to beat for a European break.

 If you just want to have a drink, Atelier Cocktail Bar, part of the restaurant, has an amazing outdoor terrace which makes for the best rooftop bar in Gran Canaria.
-Both the restaurant and cocktail bar are open to the public, not just hotel guests.
+Both the restaurant and cocktail bar are open to the public as well as hotel guests.

 The rest of the hotel matches up in style, with bright colours and lots of light throughout.
 There’s a wide range of room types, from doubles to suites.

 Bohemia caters to everyone from holidaymakers to remote workers, but it’s worth noting that it’s adults only.
 The studios and junior suites are very well set up for digital nomads thanks to the kitchen and dining table to work at.
-They’ll even lend you a screen, mouse, keyboard and office chair to make your work day more comfortable.
+They’ll even lend you a screen, mouse, keyboard and office chair.

 Want a European holiday with guaranteed good weather?
 Gran Canaria ticks all the boxes

-I left Gran Canaria with a strong sense of how it has got to where it is today; all the influences that have shaped the culture into what it is today.
+I left Gran Canaria with a strong sense of how it got to where it is today; all the influences that have shaped the culture.

 The island has left behind the extractive tourism that has blighted many parts of Europe for decades.
 In place, you’ll find a vibrant and varied island that’s full of people who can’t wait to show you their home.